towersvault/shinpokered/README.md

 - *v1.14 beta* Trainer scaling is now based on the strongest member of your party
 - *v1.14 beta* Tweaked when the shiny animations play
 - *v1.14 beta* Changed the shiny animation to be easier on the eyes
+- *v1.14 beta* minor AI tweak to prevent the odd instance of spamming of buff/debuff moves

 #New features & adjustments since last version: